HaoyuCui/PyPathomics/readme.md

 ### Usage:

-1. Make sure you run the Hover-Net and get the json files.
-Check the config file before run.
+1. Make sure you run the [Hover-Net's WSI Processing](https://github.com/vqdang/hover_net)  and get the json files.
+Check the config file before running.

 2. Analyze a Directory:
     ```bash